 We should all feel safe in our communities, and victims of crime must have confidence that they will receive timely and effective justice.
 MOPAC’s ambition is to create a 'whole system' approach to supporting victims of crime to cope and recover from their experience.
 This means protecting the most vulnerable; preventing repeat victimisation; and driving overall victim satisfaction and public confidence in the criminal justice system.

 MOPAC will assume responsibility for victims’ services in London from October 2014 and have commissioned an Independent Review of Victims’ Services, led by Baroness Newlove, the Victims’ Commissioner.
-Providers of services for victims of crime are encouraged to input to the Review by completing this online survey.
+The full review is available to read at the bottom of the page.